sekoyo/react-image-crop/README.md

 You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).

-When you are happy with your changes you can build to dist with `npm run release`.
+You don't need to run the `npm run release` step, this is only for publishing to NPM.